Originally published 12/1/2019; Updated 3/31/2020

 One last advantage: digital pull planning can even be leveraged as a sales tool.
 You can talk about how the digital benefits in the sales process, most notably more opportunity to be on-time and on-schedule.
 You could even deploy to owners/clients for oversight since everyone has visibility and accountability.

-With the way digital pull planning dispels common misconceptions and overdelivers on benefits, it’s no surprise more and more construction companies are moving to implement it on all of their projects.
-As a way of helping you dip your toes in the digital pull planning water, we encourage you to try doing it side-by-side with regular pull planning as a kind of hybrid approach.
-If you’d like to learn how to make that happen with VeilSun’s QLean software, get in touch with us.
-We’re always happy to show you how to save time and create less waste in your construction projects.
+With the way digital pull planning dispels common misconceptions and overdelivers on benefits, it’s no surprise more and more construction companies are moving to implement it on all of their projects whether they need to practice physical distancing or not.
+If you’d like to learn how to make digital pull planning a reality with your team, learn more about VeilSun’s QLean software and get in touch with us.
+We’re always happy to show you how to save time, create less waste and solve for the most pressing challenges in your construction projects.